An Empirical Study of Kotlin-Java Cross-Dependency Issues and Their Detection: Results

 One key feature of Kotlin is to eliminate the danger of null references by leveraging nullable types and non-nullable type.
 Compared to Kotlin, Java does not have such feature and thus it needs other techniques such as \texttt{Optional} to check whether a value is null or not. \texttt{Optional} is a container class introduced in Java 8 and provides a way to represent optional values without using null references, thereby helping to avoid common programming pitfalls associated with null values.
 The \texttt{Optional} class includes methods like \textit{isPresent()}, \textit{get()}, \textit{ifPresent()}, and \textit{orElse()}, which enable developers to check value presence and absence and to handle cases where a value might be missing.

 We observed a case that Kotlin code overuse Java Optional, instead of leveraging Kotlin's own typing system.
-The commit b9853c6\footnote{\url{https://github.com/Netflix/dgs-framework/commit/b9853c6}} in the {\sffamily dgs-framework} demonstrates an example, with its commit comment ``\textit{eliminate some unnecessary usage of Optional}''.
+The commit \href{https://github.com/androidx/androidx/commit/0d6f2c284f31f4b61f0e5a8b6ac7970295f6a388}{5f6a388} in the {\sffamily androidx} demonstrates an example, with its commit comment ``\textit{Remove Optional from TypeSpec API}''.

-Figure~\ref{fig:example3} illustrates a portion of the code modifications made to the \texttt{DgsGraphQLMetricsInstrumentation} Kotlin file.
-Previously, the \texttt{Optional} class was extensively utilized to encapsulate four attributes: \textit{queryComplexity}, \textit{operation}, \textit{operationName}, and \textit{querySignature}.
-Within the \textit{tags} method, the \textit{map()} and \textit{orElse()} methods from the \texttt{Optional} class were used to check the nullability of the wrapped objects.
-However, in this commit, developers opted to removed all this \texttt{Optional} wrapping and leveraged Kotlin's null mechanisms.
-For instance, as shown in the last two lines of Figure~\ref{fig:example3}, the null safe operator \texttt{?} was appended to \textit{querySignature} to verify its nullability, thereby replacing the need for the \textit{map()} method from the \texttt{Optional} class.
+Listing~\ref{lst:rq3-5-optional} illustrates a portion of the code modifications made to the \texttt{FieldBinding} Kotlin file.
+Previously, the \texttt{Optional} class was extensively utilized to encapsulate two properties: \textit{valueGetter} and \textit{valueSetter}.
 Overuse of the Optional class not only consumes additional memory and can negatively affect system performance, but it may also complicate code comprehension.
 We strongly suggest practitioners to examine the overuse of \texttt{Optional} in Kotlin code.

+\subsubsection{\textbf{Immutable Collection Conversion: fix by creating a defensive copy of Java collections in Kotlin code}}

+In Kotlin, collections are categorized into 2 classes: \ding{172} modifiable, e.g., \texttt{MutableList} or \texttt{MutableSet}; \ding{173} unmodifiable, e.g., \texttt{List} or \texttt{Set}.
+When Java code calls collections from Kotlin code, modern IDEs ensure that proper methods of collections are invoked, meaning that mutation methods like \textit{add()} or \textit{remove()} in Java cannot be applied to an unmodifiable Kotlin collection.

+However, if Kotlin code is accessing collections from Java code, the mutability of the collections is unknown to the Kotlin side.
+Since unmodifiable collections in Java function as a wrapper over existing modifiable collections, public methods such as \textit{add}, \textit{remove}, and \textit{update} in Java modifiable collections remain callable to Java unmodifiable collections.
+This presents a challenge on the Kotlin side, where the mutability of collections imported from Java cannot be determined statically.